elizabethbrandt/CodeRefactor-Horiseon/README.md

 See the deployed GitHub Repo with all the changes here

-## Changes made to the source code
+## Overview of changes made to the source code

 ### HTML